CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 ##### 2. Named Entity Recognition Redaction

-NER, which is the NLP process of recognizing known entities from text and replacing them with tags, was then conducted.
+NER, which is the NLP process of recognizing known entities from text and replacing them with tags, was conducted.
 The model used for this process is  spaCy’s en_core_web_sm model.
 For example, detected people, organizations, locations, and other entity types were replaced with tags like [PERSON], [ORG], and [LOCATION].
 By doing so, NER prevents the model from creating topics around specific entities.
 The clean file was written to a temporary file and then uploaded to the amazon_clean/S3 subfolder.

 ##### 3. Text Preprocessing
 Further text preprocessing was conducted in the AmazonPreprocessor class, which was the vectorization class, because more noise appeared when the topics were being generated.
 The noise elimination included scikit-learn’s token pattern of length less than three, HTML tags such as “br” and “nbsp” and stopwords.
 The removed stopwords included scikit-learn’s English list and NLTK stopwords.
 As the analysis was on Amazon reviews, certain words such  “great” and “product” were expected from the data.
 They were therefore removed to assure that meaningful signals were captured from the topics.